swipswaps/smartcontract-lottery/README.md

 6. Enter your Raffle

-You're contract is now setup to be a tamper proof autonomous verifiably random lottery.
+Your contract is now setup to be a tamper proof autonomous verifiably random lottery.
 Create a new terminal and run:

 ```
 yarn hardhat node